Goals provide a sense of purpose, direction, motivation, and focus.

 A SMART goal must meet the criteria above.
 It is designed to focus limited time and resources towards achieving critical objectives.

-For more top management tips, come along to one of our top rated Management Courses.
+For more top management tips, come along to one of our top rated team manager courses.

 We’ll explore each aspect of the smart goal criteria below.